Calendar & Scheduling

 If your client doesn’t have one, head to cal.com and create a free account.
 The free plan supports one event type and basic availability — more than enough to get started.

-In Cal.com, create an event type that matches the appointment your client offers.
-For a dentist, this might be "New Patient Consultation (30 min)."
-For a lawyer, "Free Case Review (15 min)."
-Set the duration, buffer times, and availability hours.
+In Cal.com, create event types that match the appointments your client offers.
+For a dentist, this might be “New Patient Consultation (30 min).”
+For a lawyer, “Free Case Review (15 min).”
+Set the duration, buffer times, and availability hours for each event type.

 Test It